What is a DJ Biography?

 Your DJ Bio should be written in the third person.
 This helps to maintain professionalism, and lets you separate yourself from the writing.
 Plus, it's the preferred style to incorporate into marketing materials by promoters.

-Writing in the first person is what makes a biography feel self-promotion.
+Writing in the first person is what makes a biography feel like self-promotion.
 With a third person tone, it feels like a journalist documenting a musician.

 If you find it challenging to write about yourself this way, start by writing in first person.
 Then, use ChatGPT or a similar tool to help translate your narrative into a third-person story.
 It won't be perfect, but it can influence new creative writing ideas.